red5pro/streaming-html5/static/lib/red5pro/docs/api/classes/MessageChannel.md

 > **send**(`methodName`, `data`): `Promise`\<`undefined` \| `boolean`\>

-Send a message to the server.
+Send a JSON message to the server over the data channel.
+ - Overrides the send method in the WHIPClient class to properly wrap the data in a message object with methodName.

 #### Parameters